Monty1029/red_squadron/README.md

 	   Since the first Milestone, the project has been altered to use a GUI to control the simulation, with the ability to set a number of starting seed values for the number of documents and users in the simulation (a feature suggested by the TA and is part of "Milestone 2" requirements).
-The output of the program has also been updated to use a text area within the GUI window to output the result as text to be interpreted by the user.
+The output of the program has also been updated to use a text area within the GUI window to output the result as text to be interpreted by the user, and the ability to graph the cumulative payoff of a chosen USer over time has been added.
-	Furthermore, unit tests created using JUnit have been included for no GUI related classes (no unit tests for GUI or ButtonListener), and a test suite to run all unit tests.
+	Furthermore, unit tests created using JUnit have been included for no GUI related classes (no unit tests for GUI, SelectionListener, or ButtonListener), and a test suite to run all unit tests.

 	   The project documentation comprised of "User_Manual_M2.pdf", "Design_Decisions_M2.pdf", and "Milestone2_UML.jpg"
 	have also been updated from those for "Milestone 1" to reflect the above changes.